pretix/pretix-docs/docs/topics/payment-providers.md

 ![Plugins List](../../assets/screens/payment-providers/plugins-list.png)

-Choose the payment providers that you want to use from the top recommendations and the list and click the "Enable" button next to them.
+Choose the payment providers that you want to use from the top recommendations and the list and click the :btn:Enable: button next to them.
 You can tell that a plugin is enabled by the green "✓ Active" tag.
 You can disable the default plugins that you don't want to use.

 ### Settings for Payment Providers

 ![Payment Settings](../../assets/screens/payment-providers/payment-settings.png)

 Browse to [Your Event] → "Settings" → "Payment".
-The "Payment providers" tab displays the list of active payment providers.
+The "Payment providers" tab on this page displays the list of active payment providers.
 Every payment provider that you have enabled the plugin for on the "Plugins" page appears in this list.
 By default, this list includes Bank transfer, Gift card, PayPal, SEPA debit and Stripe; gift card is enabled and all other entries are disabled.
-You can edit and enable the payment providers by clicking the "⚙ Settings" button next to them.
+You can edit and enable the payment providers by clicking the :btn:⚙ Settings: button next to them.

 Each payment method requires some mandatory information and settings before you can enable it.
 For example, the settings page for bank transfer requires you to enter your bank details and to check a box confirming that you have understood the special conditions that apply to this payment method.